EarthByte/pyBacktrack/docs/pybacktrack_getting_started.rst

     python -m pybacktrack.backtrack --help

-The backtracking example can now be demonstrated by running:
+The backtracking example can now be demonstrated by running the script as:

 .. code-block:: python